Finnish Roma: From the turn of the 20th century through World War II

-After the Second World War
+After World War II

 Major changes

 By the late 1930s, over a thousand Finnish Roma lived in the Karelian territory that would soon be been annexed by Russia in the aftermath of the Winter War.
 Like the 430,000 other Karelian residents, the Roma from the region had to be evacuated to other parts of Finland due to the war.
 Evacuated Roma from the Karelian Isthmus mostly spread throughout Southern Finland, while many of those who left from the area around Sortavala and northern Ladoga Karelia settled in municipalities in Savo and North Karelia.

 After the wars, evacuated Roma suffered severe housing shortages in many areas.
 As a result, communities inhabited by Roma sprang up on the outskirts of Finnish cities, where living conditions were often poor.
 Many evacuated Roma ended up in the Helsinki metropolitan area, living in makeshift tents and spruce shelters in Espoo's Mäkkylä forest and in Helsinki in barracks and old train cars near Malmi and Puistola.
 Elsewhere in Finland, “gypsy ghettos” formed near cities like Lappeenranta, Kuusankoski, and Pori.
 In the 1950s, authorities began assigning Roma dilapidated wooden houses that were slated for demolition.
 This housing misery led to health and social issues for the Roma and deepened their social exclusion.
 Some Roma in the capital region managed to slightly improve their living standards in the 1950s by finding employment in ports, factories, and construction sites in Helsinki.

 Municipal authorities and local residents in many places tried to prevent Roma arriving from elsewhere from settling in good-quality rental housing in their area.
 A state committee addressing the “Gypsy question” between 1953 and 1955 claimed that the Roma were largely to blame for their own housing issues due to their “unsuitable lifestyle and lack of cleanliness.”
 Roma who had received housing were forcefully and unlawfully evicted by their neighbors in, for example, Kemijärvi (1951), Vehmersalmi and Huittinen (1955), and Pankakoski in Pielisjärvi (1956).

 Soon after the war, state actors began proposing the removal of Romani children from their communities.
 Traditional Romani life was seen as spiritually and economically decayed, and harmful to children.
 Large numbers of Romani children were placed in orphanages, where they were raised according to mainstream norms.
 These children were isolated from their parents and pressured to abandon their culture.
 It is estimated that one in two Romani children spent time in orphanages at some point between the 1950s and 1980s.